 I am trying to convince Jorge to move me back to my home state of Texas, just so I can get a home done by Joanna & Chip Gaines on Fixer Upper.
 Either that, or I need to figure out how to get her to come to Florida and decorate my house for me!

 I seriously think we would be awesome couple friends.
 I love goats, they love goats.
 We have kids, they have kids.
 I love shiplap, Joanna loves shiplap.
 Chip is the goofiest person…only second to Jorge.
 See?
 Instant best friends.

 I was watching reruns today and Joanna was baking with her kids.
 I imagine while she is perusing pinterest for her next idea (because, come on, she has to love pinterest as much as the rest of us), she will come across this cake and make it with her kiddos for Easter.

 PS Their shop/silos in Waco officially opened and I want to buy ALL THE THINGS.
 I know my wallet is going to be hurting once their furniture line comes out soon.
-I want two of these beds so badly for the twins!!
+I even went to Magnolia Market in Waco — it was amazing!

 Ok, enough fan girling, let’s talk about this cake.
 Ya’ll know how much I love cereal desserts (I mean, I did write a cookbook about them!) — so this cake should come as no surprise.
 I had this fun idea twirling around my head and loved the way it turned out.

 Add whatever Easter candy you like on top.
 I did Hershey’s chocolate eggs, but Robin’s Eggs or even Peeps would be very cute on top!
 This Easter Rice Krispie Cake is an awesome make ahead no-bake dessert that will taste just as good on the second day.
 Another bonus — the kids can help with this one!